If you don't think early retirement is possible, you may have a point

-I’ve heard this one a lot, and the premise behind the irritating remark is actually pretty darn sound.
-When the market is great, it’s easy to be retired, isn’t it?
-In fact, my wife and I increased our net worth by nearly $50,000 during the summer of 2017 by doing virtually nothing that generated any serious income.
+I've heard this one a lot, and the premise behind the irritating remark is actually pretty darn sound.
+When the market is great, it's easy to be retired, isn't it?
+In fact, my wife and I increased our net worth by nearly $50,000 during the summer of 2017, and nearly the same during the summer of 2018, by doing virtually nothing that generated any serious income.
 The stock market is just insane right now.

 It's hard not to make money in this economy.

 But, what about when the next recession hits, forcing early retirees to live off of their savings - like, for realsies?
 What happens then?
 When the market taketh away, rather than relentlessly giveth, things aren't quite as rosy and fine.

 Or, what if we fall on hard times, develop health issues or need cash quickly?
 Do we take out quick loans and call it good?